shakacode/react-webpack-rails-tutorial/README.md

 Point browser to [http://0.0.0.0:3000]().

-Note: Make sure to invoke your local copy of the webpack executable as opposed to any globally installed webpack.
+Make sure to invoke your local copy of the webpack executable as opposed to any globally installed webpack.
 See https://github.com/webpack/extract-text-webpack-plugin/blob/master/example/webpack.config.js